-We have audited the accompanying financial report, being a general purpose financial report of Council on the Ageing Queensland Ltd, which comprises the statement of financial position as at 30 June 2017, the statement of surplus or deficit and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.
+We have audited the accompanying financial report, being a general purpose financial report of Council on the Ageing Queensland, which comprises the statement of financial position as at 30 June 2018, the statement of surplus or deficit and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the Responsible persons declaration.

-In our opinion the financial report of Council on the Ageing Queensland Ltd is in accordance with the Corporations Act 2001, including:
+In our opinion the financial report of Council on the Ageing Queensland is in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a. giving a true and fair view of the company's financial position as at 30 June 2017 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulation 2001.
+- giving a true and fair view of the company's financial position as at 30 June 2018 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. (including the Australian Accounting Interpretations).